illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 This sprint is unique as in most of the work is setup and configuration along with design.
 There will be one demonstration of all the required `.md` files listed in this document.

-The presentation in class during the scheduled lab time will be worth 10 points.
+The presentation in class during the scheduled lab time will be worth ~~10~~ 20 points.

+#### Online Sections

+For the online sections - you will need to submit the URL to your team GitHub repo and make a video presentation - between 10 and 20 minutes demonstrating the following:

+* Project Manager will give the presentation, but all members need to be present (on camera)
+* Briefly cover all the artifacts created
+  * `compact.md`
+  * `about.md`
+  * `readme.md`
+  * ERD
+  * Choose 5 finished items in your Kanban board and show the corresponding GitHub commit artifacts
+  * Demonstrate individual commits to GitHub using the charting tools available to show
+* Go over the sight design and flow/purpose of of the site

+No extra deliverable documents required, you should be able to show all the material from the team GitHub page.
+For the diagram you can use the online tool you built the site in to demonstrate your design.

 ### What to Deliver to Canvas